luapower/luapower.github.io/get-involved.md

   * a __lowest common denominator library__ - unless direct access to the backends is included too
   * an __alternative take__ on another binding in the database (one should win)

-> It might be that your idea of a good package to add to luapower diverges too much from mine, in which case I would politely refuse to add your package to luapower.
+> It might be that your idea of a good package to add to luapower diverges too much from these criteria, in which case I would politely refuse to add your package to luapower.
 But here's where you can have your cake and eat it too.

 ### 2. Forking luapower.com

-Luapower can be used as web _software_ for publishing Lua modules.
+Luapower can be easily forked and used as a personal website for publishing Lua modules.

 Luapower is composed of: